-- Potential for project works and operations to affect business (including tourism) operations or other existing or approved land uses, including private land use. - Positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including potential for increased traffic and pressures on existing housing and community infrastructure. - Potential for dust emissions resulting from construction works and activities, including dust from potentially contaminated soil. - Potential for increases in noise levels during project construction or operation to affect amenity adversely for sensitive receptors including residential areas. - Potential for project construction or operation to adversely affect local air quality. - Relocation or other impacts to existing infrastructure. - Potential for temporary or permanent changes to use of or access to existing infrastructure and land in the project area and in its vicinity. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential for adverse impacts on visual or landscape values.
+- Potential for project works and operations to affect business (including tourism) operations or other existing or approved land uses, including private and recreational land use (e.g. bushwalking). - Positive and adverse socio-economic effects, at local and regional scales, potentially generated by the project, including potential for increased employment, traffic, tourism and visitation as well as pressures on existing housing and community infrastructure (including health services). - Potential for dust emissions resulting from construction works and activities. - Potential for project construction or operation to result in noise at residences adjacent to proposed tracks. - Relocation or other impacts to existing infrastructure. - Potential for temporary or permanent changes to use of or access to existing infrastructure and land in the project area and in its vicinity. - Potential for impacts on reasonably foreseeable upgrades to public infrastructure. - Potential for adverse impacts on visual or landscape values.